isidorocotugno5P/projectone/README.md

 Keeping the form extremely short and simple allows the customer to have an easy and non-intrusive experience, therefore yielding a higher return of interested parties for CurryHouse, enabling them to receive more information for targeted ads.

+The modal that has been mentioned in this section is revised below the merch page content.

 ### Menu Page

 ![Menu Page Mobile](assets/images/readme-media/menupage-mobile.png)